mapzen/documentation/src-tangram-new/intro-tutorial.md

 ### Filtering boundary types

-So far, this map is simple and shows basic land and water layers using the polygon draw style.
-The next layer to add takes advantage of another draw style, [lines]().
-Lines must have a specified color and width, along with the required order.
+So far, this map shows basic land and water layers using the polygon draw style.
+The next layer to add takes advantage of another draw style, [lines](), to show administrative boundaries (a useful addition to most maps).
+To use the line draw style, there must be a specified color and width, along with the required order.

+This layer with the layer name and the data being declared, this time the layer is changed to `boundaries`.
+The [boundaries](https://mapzen.com/documentation/vector-tiles/layers/#boundaries) layer documentation from Mapzen Vector Tiles mentions the various types of boundaries in this layer that should be styled differently to avoid confusion.
+On the same indent level as the `data` element, create another layer named `_countryBorders`.

+The boundaries layer has properties that can be used to filter by administrative type, `kind_detail` in this instance.
+To filter just the country borders for this sublayer, set the `kind_detail = "2"` in a filter statement, enclosed by curly brackets (this is used for inline filtering).
+After the filter, a `draw` block can be used with the `lines` draw style.
+Add the draw order and then the desired color and width for the country border.
+There are [options for styling line features]() that can also be added, if desired.

+While showing country borders is great at low zooms, adding additional boundaries for states and provinces adds detail as the zoom level increases.
+To add this additional sublayer, we create another layer named `_stateBorders` on the same indent level as `_countryBorders`.
+This layer will follow the same filter and draw rules as the previous layer, with some changes.
+The `kind_detail` for the boundaries layer should be set to "4" in the filter block.
+The draw style can be written the same as `_countryBorders`, except with a smaller sized width to show the different administrative levels of the two layers.

 ```yaml
 _boundariesLayer: